lookout / tracing

 lookoutTracing.continueTrace— callcontinueTrace()from incoming headers. - Publish config:

-php artisan vendor:publish --tag=lookout-tracing-config - Env:
+php artisan vendor:publish --tag=lookout-tracing-config - Env resolution order for base URI:

-LOOKOUT_API_KEY,LOOKOUT_BASE_URI(orAPP_URL), optionalLOOKOUT_TRACING_AUTO_FLUSH=true.
+LOOKOUT_DSNhost →LOOKOUT_BASE_URI→LOOKOUT_URL→config('services.lookout.url')→APP_URL.
 Profile ingest path defaults to/api/ingest/profile(override in published config).

 Framework breadcrumbs & exception reporting